May 24, 2019 / Educational

 What makes handmade jewelry so different from mass-produced?
 Learn about the different types and some of the techniques for each one. ...

 Curious what makes handmade jewelry so different from mass-produced?
-Learn about the different categories of handmade jewelry and some of the techniques for each one.
+Learn about the different handmade jewelry making techniques.

 Many consumers are moving towards a preference for handmade jewelry vs mass-produced jewelry.
 But what is handmade jewelry and why is it becoming so popular?
-There are many different jewelry making techniques in use today and we will explore the different types here.
+There are many different types of jewelry making techniques in use today and we will explore them here..

 What is Handmade Jewelry?